 Bachelor of Arts (BA) Program

-If you're a BA student, you'll complete many of the same requirements as Bachelor of Music students do, but you'll be more limited in the amount of music credit you may count toward graduation.
+BA students will complete many of the same requirements that Bachelor of Music students do, but they will be more limited in the amount of music credit they may count toward graduation.

-See Music in the UI General Catalog to learn more about the BM and BA degree programs and graduating with honors.
+See Music in the UI General Catalog to learn more about the BM and BA degree programs, earning a minor in music, and graduating with honors.